 “Finally, all done with cooking – now where is that glass container?
 What about the cinnamon — there it is, oh wait, it’s cumin!”
 Sound familiar?
-Then it’s time to get organized.
+Then it’s time to get your kitchen cabinets organized.

-Remodeling or upgrading kitchen cabinets is a great step towards perfecting your home’s kitchen, but having a functional workspace to craft your culinary concoctions is indispensable.
+Remodeling or upgrading kitchen cabinets with ready-to-assemble options is an affordable step towards perfecting your home’s kitchen, but having a functional workspace to craft your culinary concoctions is indispensable.
 This week we want to feature some great ways to streamline your kitchen cabinets and shelving – the more focus is on the joy of cooking, and the less on where the utensils are, the better.
 Especially if you’ve got a house full of family – or will be cooking for one!

 Sink Door Storage Bins

 Happy kitchens are organized – and clean.
 So why not be organized with your cleaning materials?
 Sink door storage bins can help free up your under-sink cabinet space, while keeping your cleaning or other supplies at the ready.

 Lazy Susan Cabinet Organizer

 Whether a tall or small cabinet space, you can install a classic organizing hack with relative ease.
 Setting up a Lazy Susan cabinet in your kitchen can bring ease and efficiency while bypassing knocking down or reaching over your stored items.

 Need a little more access in a confined space?
 A glide-out cabinet organizer can help you make the most of your nooks and tight spaces.